Ibaraki-dōji: Rashōmon

 Afterwards, in the same way, Ibaraki-dōji changed appearance, and appeared to take back the arm.

 Aftermath

 After retrieving the arm, Ibaraki-dōji's whereabouts are not definite.
 According to the folk tale in Settsu, there are stories where Ibaraki-dōji went back home, and also stories where Ibaraki-dōji went back home but was chased away.

 In fiction

 Ibaraki-dōji appears in Type-Moon's Fate franchise as a Berserker (original form) or Lancer (Summer event) class Servant in their mobile game Fate/Grand Order.

 The Touhou Project game franchise goes with a female version of Ibaraki.
 The mysterious hermit Kasen Ibaraki is the protagonist of Touhou Ibarakasen ~ Wild and Horned Hermit.
 Her story features elements from the original myth, including a story arc centered around her arm.

 The 2018 mobile game Onmyoji by Netease features a character resembling Ibaraki Dōuji as a fearsome Oni, available as a playable SSR summoned character.

+The 2026 video game Nioh 3 features Ibaraki Doji as a boss-type enemy that players must defeat.